 3) The Department of History must also receive your official scores from the Graduate Record Examination General Test (GRE) (we do not require the History Specialty Exam).
 Results should be submitted to IUPUI (school code: 1325) and the History Department (code: 2799 or similar) in order for the department to view your results.
 For more information about the GRE revised General Test, please visit the ETS website.

 4) A 300-500 word "Statement of Purpose" regarding your current goals, plans for your professional career, and reasons for selecting this field of study must be included.
-YOU MUST indicate in the first paragraph of this statement your intended area of concentration (i.e. Public History, U.S. History, European History) and if you want to be considered for a fellowship, teaching assistantship, or internship.
+YOU MUST indicate in the first paragraph of this statement your intended area of concentration (i.e. Public History, U.S. History, European History).

 IUPUI History Department